 2002A near-Earth asteroid explodes over the Mediterranean Sea between Greece and Libya.
 The resulting explosion is estimated to have a force of 26 kilotons, slightly more powerful than the Nagasaki atomic bomb.

 2003Dave Rowberry, of The Animals, dies of an ulcer haemorrhage in Hackney, East London, England, at age 62.
-He replaced original keyboardist, Alan Price, in the band in 1965.
+He replaced original keyboardist, Alan Price, in 1965.
 Rowberry played on many of the group's big hits, including We Gotta Get Out of This Place, It's My Life, Don't Bring Me Down, Inside-Looking Out, and See See Rider.

 2004Tamil is established as a "classical language" by the President of India, Dr. A.P.J.
 Abdul Kalam, in a joint sitting of the two houses of the Indian Parliament.